fmerg/pymerkle/README.md

 ### Deviation from bitcoin specification

 In contrast to the [_bitcoin_](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) specification for Merkle-trees, lonely leaves are not duplicated in order for the tree to remain genuinely binary.
 Instead, creating bifurcation nodes at the rightmost branch allows the tree to remain balanced upon any update.
-As a consequence, even if security against second-preimage attack (see below) were deactivated, the current implementation by structure invulnerable to the kind of attack that is described [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp).
+As a consequence, even if security against second-preimage attack (see below) were deactivated, the current implementation is by structure invulnerable to the kind of attack that is described [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp).